shibarjun/Findaureus/README.md

 ## Demo

-For the convenience of application testing, we provide two types of CZI extension image files: a tissue overview scan (3788 pixels (x) × 3788 pixels (y) × 3 (z) × 6 (channel)) and a detail scan (1316 pixels (x) × 1316 pixels (y) × 120 (z) × 4 (channel)).
-These files are currently publicly accessible and can be found in [here](https://github.com/shibarjun/Findaureus/releases/download/v1.0.0/Dataset.zip).
-Please ensure to [cite the article](https://www.mdpi.com/1422-0067/24/11/9762) if you utilize this data for scientific publication or any other purpose.
-It is important to note that all the image files belong to the referenced research article.
-However, hands-on demonstrations are available upon request.
-While waiting, you can enjoy the application demo video below.
+To facilitate application testing, we offer two types of CZI extension image files: a tissue overview scan (3788 x 3788 x 3 x 6) and a detailed scan (1316 x 1316 x 120 x 4).
+These files are currently available to the public and can be found at the latest release or [here](https://github.com/shibarjun/Findaureus/releases/download/v1.0.0/Dataset.zip).
+If you use this data for scientific publication or any other purpose, please cite this [article](https://www.mdpi.com/1422-0067/24/11/9762).
+Please note that all image files belong to the referenced research article.
+Upon request, we can provide demonstrations with additional image files that are not included in the repository.

 <p align="center">
 <img src = "https://github.com/shibarjun/FindAureus/blob/main/Images/Findaureus_Demo.gif" width="600" height="550" />